Zoltu/bags-admin-client/README.md

 ##### Run `gulp build:map`
 ```
-gulp build:map to build not minifield version of your application in /dist with mapping files
+gulp build:map to build an optimized version of your application in /dist with mapping files
 ```

 ##### Run `gulp serve`